Introduction

 What is a Tractor Trailer?

-A tractor trailer is a transport device without a power source, so it needs a tractor to pull it.
+A tractor-trailer is a transport device without a power source, so it needs a tractor to pull it.
 It’s commonly used to load and transport goods.
-Tractor trailers can be customized based on your transport needs, and the hitch can be easily connected and disconnected.
+Tractor-trailers can be customized based on your transport needs, and the hitch can be easily connected and disconnected.
 This flexibility allows the trailer to be used with different tractors, making it very convenient and efficient.

-Importance of Tractor Trailer
+Importance of Tractor-Trailers

-Using a tractor trailer with a tractor allows you to transport goods more efficiently, like delivering them faster and reducing your workload.
+Using a tractor-trailer with a tractor allows you to transport goods more efficiently, like delivering them faster and reducing your workload.
 It plays an important role in agricultural production.

-Essential Components of a Tractor Trailer
+Essential Components of a Tractor-Trailer

 Axle

-The axle is a crucial part of a tractor trailer.
+The axle is a crucial part of a tractor-trailer.
 It supports the weight of the cargo and transfers the pulling force from the tractor to the trailer.
-Choosing the right axle is very important for the stability of your tractor trailer.
+Choosing the right axle is very important for the stability of your tractor-trailer.

 Suspension System

-During transport, the tractor trailer relies on the suspension system to reduce shocks and keep the trailer balanced.
+During transport, the tractor-trailer relies on the suspension system to reduce shocks and keep the trailer balanced.
 The suspension system helps increase the upward force on the wheels, reducing sliding between the wheels and the road, and improving the trailer’s pulling power.

 Baking System

-Types of Tractor Trailer
+Types of Tractor-Trailer

 Number of Axles

-The axle is an important part of a tractor trailer, and its number affects the trailer’s performance.
-Tractor trailers can be classified into single-axle and double-axle trailers based on the number of axles.
+The axle is an important part of a tractor-trailer, and its number affects the trailer’s performance.
+Tractor-trailers can be classified into single-axle and double-axle trailers based on the number of axles.

-A double-axle tractor trailer has two axles.
+A double-axle tractor-trailer has two axles.
 Its structure is a bit more complex, but it offers better load capacity and stability, making it suitable for transporting heavier goods.
 The two axles help distribute the load more evenly, improving stability and safety.
-If you need to work on rough or complex terrain, a double-axle tractor trailer is a better choice for you.
+If you need to work on rough or complex terrain, a double-axle tractor-trailer is a better choice for you.

 Braking Method

-Tractor trailers can be classified by their braking systems into mechanical braking and air braking.
+Tractor-trailers can be classified by their braking systems into mechanical braking and air braking.
 Air braking is further divided into air-inflated braking and air-out braking.

 Mechanical Braking

 Mechanical brakes rely on mechanical parts to achieve braking, using friction to slow down or stop the trailer’s movement.
 Mechanical brakes have a simple structure with fewer parts, making them easy to maintain and replace at a lower cost.
 However, their braking performance is relatively average.
-If your tractor trailer is small or carrying light loads, mechanical brakes will meet basic braking needs.
+If your tractor-trailer is small or carrying light loads, mechanical brakes will meet basic braking needs.

 Air Braking